JakubSilny/sponsor-finder/README.md

 ### 2. Set Up Supabase

 1. Create a new project at [supabase.com](https://supabase.com)
-2. Go to SQL Editor and run the migration file:
+2. Go to SQL Editor and run the migration files **in order**:
-   - Copy the contents of `supabase/migrations/001_initial_schema.sql`
+   - Copy the contents of `supabase/migrations/001_initial_schema.sql` and execute
+   - Copy the contents of `supabase/migrations/002_pending_premium_payments.sql` and execute
-   - Paste and execute in the Supabase SQL Editor
+   - Copy the contents of `supabase/migrations/003_optimize_user_lookup.sql` and execute

 ### 3. Configure Environment Variables